Difficult Struggles, and Tragic Ending of the Song Dynasty

 Huge Sacrifices and Tragic, Epic Ending of Song Dynasty

 In the next six years after City Xiangyang was occupied by Kublai, the Song Empire kept losing lands dramatically.

 Prime minister Jia was forced to lead Song's army to defend the kingdom since he continually bragged about himself in the government, saying that he was an exceptional commander in the history of China.

-However, he escaped in the battlefront because of cowardice and left 130,000 fine soldiers of the Song with no commander and necessary resources on the battlefield, which caused a huge loss again.
+However, he escaped from the battlefront because of cowardice and left 130,000 fine soldiers of the Song with no commander and necessary resources on the battlefield, which caused a huge loss again.

-The next year after this huge loss, the Mongol army approached outside of the Song's capital city, and Song's current emperor complied.
+The next year after this huge loss, the Mongol army approached outside of Song's capital city, and Song's current emperor complied.

 Blue-and-White Porcelain Cup of the Yuan Dynasty Decorated with Dragon and Cloud Patterns — Nanjing Museum (Photo by Dongmaiying)

 Before the capital city was broken in, some loyal officials and generals of Song supported this emperor's brothers, marched southward, established another government, and kept fighting against Yuan.

 Three years later, the Song’s last emperor and his people retreated to a mountain next to a sea in the south of the Chinese mainland.

 After months of intensive battles, they failed; about 100,000 to 200,000 of the Song Empire’s loyal generals, soldiers, and civilians all sacrificed or committed suicide.

 The last emperor of Song, a faithful minister, and around 800 royal family members jumped into the sea and committed suicide.

 After that final war, large numbers of bodies were floating in the sea, telling the epic, tragic end of the Song Dynasty.

 Unearthed Copper Writing Brush Holder (Bi Jia) of the Song Dynasty — Zhuji Museum (Photo by Dongmaiying)